 - Make sure you are well-fed and watered - drink plenty of fluids and don't skip meals.
 Dehydration and low blood sugar will do nothing for your concentration.

 - If you drift off, try visualising a red stop light.
 Hold that image for a few seconds-then switch to a green light and go back to work.

 The too hard basket

 Deciding that "I didn't want to do this course / study / unit anyway!"

 Students do change their minds about their studies.
 They may feel they have taken the wrong path, or that their talents lie elsewhere.
 However, changing courses should be rational decision, not a reaction made out of frustration because the work is 'too hard'.

 - Re-examine your motives for studying.

 - Ask for advice.
 Discuss difficulties with your tutor or lecturer.
-Seek support from student services like The Learning Centre.
-Ask advice from the Counselling Service and the Careers Service.
+Seek support from our student services.
 Don't just throw in the towel!
 Before making any changes, be sure about what it is you really want.

 - Use the 'balance sheet method':

 - On a piece of paper, write down all the benefits to getting item X done.